nhsevidence/ld-devenv/README.md

     git config --global user.email
     ```

+### Share folders and clipboard between host and guest VM (optional)

+You can share folders and the clipboard between the host and the guest VM.

+- In your VM menu go to `Devices -> Shared Clipboard`.
+Select `Bidirectional`

+- In your VM menu go to `Devices -> Drag and Drop`.
+Select `Bidirectional`

+- In your VM menu go to `Devices -> Insert Guest Additions CD image...`.
+You should see a CD autorun in your VM

+- Click `Run` and input `vagrant` as a password when requested.
+You should see a terminal installing the Guest Additions

+- Go into the `Vagrantfile` at the root of this repo and uncomment and
+change the property `config.vm.synced_folder` to the desired folder in
+your host (left side path)

+- Reload the VM by doing `vagrant reload` in your host

 ### Setup Rancher container service (optional)

-The Rancher server is installed automatically but you will need to do a little manual setup to install the rancher agent before using rancher.
+The Rancher server is installed automatically but you will need to do a
+little manual setup to install the rancher agent before using rancher.

 #### Configuring rancher agent
 - Check that Rancher is running in docker.
-You should see a `rancher/server` container running on port `8888`
+You should see a `rancher/server`
+container running on port `8888`
     ```
     docker ps -f name=rancher
     ```